 Since late 2009, parents and their children also have access to the class Virtual Learning Environment (VLE).
 This is a secure web based virtual learning centre that classteachers have created.
 A range of different activities relating to the work being done in class are available to all families with Internet access.

 Other purposes of home learning:

 consolidating and reinforcing skills and understanding, particularly in numeracy and literacy

 preparing for a forthcoming lesson

 The main method of communicating information to parents and carers is through the school newsletter.
 This is written by the Headteacher and is issued most weeks.
 Newsletters are sent to parents and carers electronically, using the secure Pupil Asset service.
 Newsletters are also regularly updated on this website.
 A hard copy of the school newsletter is available each week, on request, to any parent who would prefer to receive school news by this method.

 Staff lead regular Big Share Events for parents and carers.
 The purpose of these is to provide more information about what is taught at school, and how teaching is organised.
-A pack of useful handouts containing advice and ideas is sometimes provided to participants.
 There is always the chance for parents to ask questions at these events.

 Should you not be satisfied with any aspect of the service the school supplies, an appointment to meet with the Headteacher should be made.
 At this meeting your concerns will be listened to, and the Headteacher will respond to the points you have raised.
 If you are still unsatisfied following this meeting, you have the choice of either making a further appointment to meet with the Headteacher, or contacting the Chair of the School Governors.
 The Chair can be contacted through Barbara Stapleford in the school office.